DS 7 Crossback SUV - Reliability & safety

 DS 7 Crossback reliability is a step into the unknown, but excellent safety is guaranteed

-It’s too early to tell how reliable the DS 7 Crossback will be; after all it’s fitted with lots of technology.
-Luckily, we do already know that safety is excellent.
+It’s not easy to tell how reliable the DS 7 Crossback will be; after all it’s fitted with lots of technology.
+Luckily, we already know that safety is excellent.

 DS 7 Crossback reliability

 Being the first DS model built from scratch and not based on an existing Citroen, it’s almost impossible to gauge how reliable the DS 7 will be in the long run.
-DS came 22nd out of 30 manufacturers in our annual Driver Power owner satisfaction survey, with 28.2% of owners reporting a fault within the first year.
+DS came 18th out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey.
+Neither DS nor the DS 7 featured in our 2021 round-up.
 The DS 7 is based on the same platform as the Peugeot 3008 and shares its infotainment system and most of its engines, and no major issues have been reported so far with that model.

 From our limited time with the car so far, it appears to be very well built, with particular attention paid to the quality of its design and the sturdiness of its structure.